Chiang Mai freehold condo buildings under the 49% foreign quota

 Chiang Mai Freehold Condos: What the Brochure Will Not Tell You

 I have looked at over 1,000 Chiang Mai property listings in 18 months of fieldwork.
 Roughly one in four is sold to foreign buyers as a freehold condo.
-Of those, a meaningful fraction either misrepresent quota status, hide juristic-person dysfunction, or quietly bury fees that do not appear until the deal sheet lands.
+Of those, a meaningful fraction have quota status nobody has verified, juristic-person questions nobody has asked, and fee lines that only appear when the full deal sheet lands.
 Chiang Mai freehold condos are a legitimate, legally clean instrument for foreign ownership.
 They are also the single product category where seller-side marketing departs furthest from buyer-side reality.
-This page is the version I wish I had read before I walked out of a 3.4 million THB listing with a 340,000 THB hidden agency fee inside it.
+This page is the version I wish I had read before I walked out of a 3.4 million THB listing with a 340,000 THB agency fee inside it that only full-deal-sheet reading caught.

 What "Chiang Mai Freehold Condos" Actually Means

 What it does not mean: a Chiang Mai freehold condo is not a guarantee that the building will retain value.
 It is not a guarantee that the juristic person collects fees.
 It is not a guarantee that the sinking fund can cover the next round of major works.
 It is not a guarantee that the quota register is up to date.
 Freehold is a legal status.
-It is not an underwriting verdict.
+It is not an underwriting score.
+Every Chiang Mai freehold building I have ranked.

-The brochure flattens these distinctions deliberately.
-"100% freehold available" is a phrase engineered to compress complexity into a sales line.
-The actual question — is this specific unit, in this specific building, with this specific juristic person, available to me at the price quoted, with quota space remaining, and with no hidden transactional fees — takes ten to fifteen business days to answer properly.
+The brochure flattens these distinctions deliberately. "verified freehold title available" is a phrase engineered to compress complexity into a sales line.
+The actual question (is this specific unit, in this specific building, with this specific juristic person, available to me at the price quoted, with quota space remaining, and with no hidden transactional fees) takes ten to fifteen business days to answer properly.
 The brochure compresses that into one tick-box.
 That compression is where buyers lose money.
+Investor vs tourist: who Chiang Mai actually rewards.

 In Chiang Mai specifically, freehold quota status varies massively by sub-district.
 Older Nimman buildings completed around 2010-2015 are often near or at quota because the location moat attracted foreign buyers early.
 Santitham buildings frequently have quota headroom because the marketing reach was thinner.
 Old City low-rises are mixed and need to be checked individually.
 The first useful question is not "is this freehold?" but "is freehold quota actually available to me in this building today?"